 The biggest draw to this gorgeous beach is the kangaroos found wandering along the shoreline.
 If you have ever seen a picture of a kangaroo on a beach, it was most likely captured at Cape Hillsborough.

-Head to Cape Hillsborough in the morning to watch the kangaroos hop down to the Casuarina Beach and snack on the washed-up mangrove seed pods.
+Head to Cape Hillsborough in the morning to watch the kangaroos hop down to Casuarina Beach and snack on the washed-up mangrove seed pods.

-While the kangaroos prefer the Casuarina Beach, nearby Smalleys Beach offers affordable camping sites administered by the National Park Service.
+While the kangaroos prefer Casuarina Beach, nearby Smalleys Beach offers affordable camping sites administered by the National Park Service.